 Are hydroxyzine and hydralazine safe to use while pregnant or breastfeeding?

 - A limited number of studies of hydroxyzine in pregnant women suggests that there may be a relationship between its use in the first trimester of pregnancy and congenital abnormalities in the fetus.
 Therefore, hydroxyzine should be avoided during the first trimester of pregnancy.

 - It is not known whether hydroxyzine is excreted into breast milk.
 In general, antihistamines are not recommended for use during breastfeeding because they can cause stimulation or seizures in newborns.

 Hydralazine should be used in pregnancy only if the potential benefit justifies the potential risk to the fetus.
 Hydralazine is classified as FDA pregnancy risk category C (Animal reproduction studies have shown an adverse effect on the fetus and there are no adequate and well-controlled studies in humans, but potential benefits may warrant use of the drug in pregnant women despite potential risks).
 It is used for treating high blood pressure during pregnancy.

 Hydralazine is excreted in breast milk.
 Hydralazine should be used cautiously in females who are breastfeeding if treatment is necessary.

 Hydroxyzine (Vistaril) is an antihistamine with anticholinergic (drying) and sedative properties that is used to treat itching caused by allergies, to treat anxiety and tension, to induce sedation prior to or after anesthesia, and to treat nausea, vomiting, and alcohol withdrawal.
-Hydralazine (Apresoline) is used to treat hypertension (high blood pressure), alone or in combination with other blood pressure medications, and to treat hypertensive crisis and congestive heart failure.
+Hydralazine (Apresoline) is an antihypertensive used to treat hypertension (high blood pressure) alone or in combination with other blood pressure medications and to treat hypertensive crisis and congestive heart failure.